zhenzhang1991/zhenzhang1991.github.io/index.md

 <img align="center" src="images/stz-mg.jpg" width="900">

 For silicate glasses, we have recently investigated their mechanical behavior under tensile loading using large-scale MD simulations.
-It is found that the non-linear elastic properties of the glasses are originated from the combined effect of heterogeneous response of the network structure and the stress-relaxing local coordination environment variations of the alkali modifiers.
+It is found that the non-linear elastic properties of the glasses originate from the combined effect of heterogeneous response of the network structure and the stress-relaxing local coordination environment variations of the alkali modifiers.
 We also found a composition-mediated brittle-to-ductile transition of the nanoscale fracture behavior of the glasses, which can be related to change of heterogeneities in various atomic-level properties.

 <img align="center" src="images/deformation-silicate-glass.jpg" width="900">

 Publications for more details:

 *  *Zhen Zhang*, Jun Ding, and Evan Ma.
 Shear transformations in metallic glasses without excessive and predefinable defects.
 [Proc.
 Natl.
 Acad.
 Sci.
 U.S.A., 119, e2213941119 (2022).](https://doi.org/10.1073/pnas.2213941119)
 *  Zhen Zhang, Simona Ispas, and Walter Kob.
 Origin of the non-linear elastic behavior of silicate glasses.
-[Acta Materialia, 231, 117855 (2022).](https://arxiv.org/pdf/2111.09549.pdf)
+[Acta Materialia, 231, 117855 (2022).](https://doi.org/10.1016/j.actamat.2022.117855)
 *  *Zhen Zhang*, Simona Ispas, and Walter Kob.
 Fracture of silicate glasses: Microcavities and correlations between atomic-level properties.
 [Physical Review Materials, 6, 085601 (2022).](https://doi.org/10.1103/PhysRevMaterials.6.085601)

 ## 3) Monolayer surface properties of oxide glasses

 Surface properties lie at the core of many applications of silicate glasses.
-In our recent work we combine large-scale classical MD simulations with first-principles calculations to investigate the characteristics of silicate glass surfaces on the level of single atomic layer.
-Our MD simulations revealed the presence of structural defects that are potential reactive sites on the surfaces.
-Their vibrational and electronic signatures were further identified jointly from the classical and ab initio simulations.
-Moreover, the large-scale simulations allowed to study the topographical features of the melt-quenched surface and the fracture surface of the glasses.
-It is revealed that the melt-quenched surface is considerably smaller than the fracture surface.
-The Fracture is found to exhibit a logarithmic scaling of the surface height fluctuation, indicating that it is not fractal object on the nanometer scale.
+In our recent work we have combined large-scale classical MD simulations with first-principles calculations to investigate the characteristics of silicate glass surfaces on the level of single atomic layer.
+Our MD simulations revealed the presence of structural defects that are potential reactive sites on the surfaces; their vibrational and electronic signatures were further identified jointly from the classical and ab initio simulations.
+Moreover, the large-scale simulations allowed us to study the topographical features of the melt-quenched surface and the fracture surface of the glasses.
+It is revealed that the roughness of the melt-quenched surface is considerably smaller than the fracture surface.
+The fracture surface is found to exhibit a logarithmic scaling of the surface height fluctuation, indicating that it is not fractal object on the nanometer scale.

 <img align="center" src="images/surface-prop.jpg" width="900">

 Publications for more details:
 *  *Zhen Zhang*, Simona Ispas, and Walter Kob.
 Roughness and scaling properties of oxide glass surfaces at the nanoscale.
 [Physical Review Letters, 126, 066101 (2021).](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.126.066101)
 *  *Zhen Zhang*, Walter Kob, and Simona Ispas.
 First-principles study of the surface of silica and sodium silicate glasses.
 [Physical Review B, 103, 184201 (2021).](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.103.184201)
 *  *Zhen Zhang*, Simona Ispas, and Walter Kob.
 Structure and vibrational properties of sodium silicate glass surfaces.
-[The Journal of Chemical Physics, 153, 124503 (2020).](https://arxiv.org/pdf/2006.14791.pdf)
+[The Journal of Chemical Physics, 153, 124503 (2020).](https://doi.org/10.1063/5.0019514)

 ## 4) Irradiation response of high-entropy materials